 If you sit with your laptop at the same spot where you usually watch TV, no wonder you are procrastinating!
 Every place in your home that you attend every day for some repeating activity is associated in your brain with that specific activity.

 It’s mentally easier to fall asleep in your bedroom than in the kitchen, right?
 That’s because your bed is connected with sleeping.
 Your sofa is probably all about entertainment, and your kitchen is about eating.
 If you ever tried working in the kitchen, you probably noticed the distracting desire to have a snack more often than you usually eat.
+Or maybe you got interrupted but a sudden need to organize your pantry and label your spice jars in a new way.
 That’s just how our brain works!

 Instead of getting frustrated that you can’t focus in the wrong place, get creative and think about different ways you can setup a dedicated home office in your apartment.